HarshithRL/SqlRepo/README.md

 • Query to Get complete record(employeename, project name) from both tables(EmployeeDetail,ProjectDetail), if no match found in any table then show NULL.

+--Q7 (Group By)

+• Created 2 table with mentioned data.

+• SQL query to group the DeptID column and Salary need to average salary department-wise from above table.(Output columns: DeptID, Avg.Salary)

+• In continuation to above applied Having condition on Average Salary > 3000 and show the result.

+• Applied Join on Employee and Department tables using the common column DeptID.

+• SQL query to display Dname, Avg. salary of Each dept. using Joins and Group by Clauses.

+• From AdventureworksDB2019,SQL query to display FirstName and BirthDate and birthdate should be between 01-01-1985 to 01-12-1985 from DimCustomer and DimEmployee tables using Union and Union all functions.

+--Q8 Part 1

+• Created 2 table with mentioned data.

+• Query to get FirstName in upper case as "First Name".

+• Query for combine FirstName and LastName and display it as "Name"

+• Query all employee details from EmployeeDetail table whose "FirstName" contains 'k'

+• Query all employee details from EmployeeDetail table whose "FirstName" end with 'h'

+• Query all employee detail from EmployeeDetail table whose "FirstName" not start with any single character between 'a-p'

+• Query all employee detail from EmployeeDetail table whose "FirstName" start with 'A' and contain 5 letters.

+• Query all unique "Department" from EmployeeDetail table.

+• Get the highest "Salary"  & Lowest "Salary" from EmployeeDetail table.

+• Get the first name, current date, joiningdate and diff between current date and joining date in months.

+• Get all employee details from EmployeeDetail table whose joining year is 2013.

+• Get all employee details from EmployeeDetail table whose joining month is Jan(1).

+• Get all employee details from EmployeeDetail table whose joining date between "2013-01-01" and "2013-12-01".

+• Select all employee detail with First name "Vikas","Ashish", and "Nikhil".

+• Display first name and Gender as M/F.(if male then M, if Female then F)

+• Select first name from "EmployeeDetail" table prifixed with "Hello "

+• Get employee details from "EmployeeDetail" table whose Salary less than 700000

+• Get employee details from "EmployeeDetail" table whose Salary between 500000 than 600000

+• Select second highest salary from "EmployeeDetail" table.

+--Q8 Part 2

+• Create projectDetails table with above mentioned data

+• Write the query to get the department and department wise total(sum) salary from "EmployeeDetail" table.

+• Write the query to get the department and department wise total(sum) salary, display it in descending order according to salary.

+• Query to get the department, total no. of departments, total(sum) salary with respect to department from "EmployeeDetail" table.

+• Query to get department wise average salary from "EmployeeDetail" table order by salary ascending

+• Query to get department wise maximum salary from "EmployeeDetail" table order by salary ascending

+• Query to get employee name, project name order by firstname from "EmployeeDetail" and "ProjectDetail" for those employee which have assigned project already.

+• Query to get employee name, project name order by firstname from "EmployeeDetail" and "ProjectDetail" for all employee even they have not assigned project.

+• Query to get all project name even they have not matching any employeeid, in left table, order by firstname from "EmployeeDetail" and "ProjectDetail".

+• Query to get complete record(employeename, project name) from both tables (EmployeeDetail,ProjectDetail), if no match found in any table then show NULL.

+• query to fetch EmployeeName & Project who has assign more than one project.